LorenzBackend/CSharp_SecureDataStorage_Api/README.md

 # CSharp SecureDataStorage Api
-store your C#.Net or unity user data securely and encrypted on the computer. i have built an api that makes it easier for you than ever before
+store your C#.Net user data securely and encrypted on the computer. i have built an api that makes it easier for you than ever before

 ## here is a little guide for you
 ```csharp